Surgery to remove melanoma skin cancer

 Surgery to remove melanoma that has spread

 For example, you might have surgery to remove a secondary melanoma in the skin.
 Or it might be possible for some people to have an operation to remove a secondary melanoma in their lung or bowel.
 This operation is more likely if there are no other signs of melanoma elsewhere in the body.
-And you need to be reasonably fit and well to have this operation.
+You need to be reasonably fit and well to have this operation.

 • Melanoma assessment and management

-National Institute for Health and Care Excellence (NICE), July 2015
+National Institute for Health and Care Excellence (NICE), 2015 (updated 2022)

 • BMJ Best Practice Melanoma